-- j) Coordinate, monitor and facilitate compliance with laws, rules and regulations; - k) Evaluate and determine the non-audit work, if any, of the external auditor, and review periodically the non-audit fee paid to the external auditor in relation to its significance to the total annual income of the external auditor and to the Corporation's overall consultancy expenses.
+j) Coordinate, monitor and facilitate compliance with laws, rules and regulations;

+k) Evaluate and determine the non-audit work, if any, of the external auditor, and review periodically the nonaudit fee paid to the external auditor in relation to its significance to the total annual income of the external auditor and to the Corporation's overall consultancy expenses.
 The Committee shall disallow any non-audit work that will conflict with its duties as an external auditor or may pose a threat to its independence.
-The non-audit work, if allowed, should be disclosed in the Corporation's annual report; and
+The non-audit work, if allowed, should be disclosed in the Corporation's annual report; and fulfill his duties and responsibilities.

-I) Establish and identify the reporting line of the Internal Auditor to enable him to properly fulfill his duties and responsibilities.
 He shall functionally report directly to the Audit Committee.

+I) When applicable, establish and identify the reporting line of the Internal Auditor to enable him to properly